enriquemoraayala/deep-reinforcement-learning/DDPG-Reacher-Unity-Agent/Report.md

     - ddpg_agent.py Contains the core of the project, where we use the previously defined torch models to learn from the experiences.
 This code is based in the prevoius exercices of the module

     - train_agent.py does the training of the DDPG agent.
 It saves two different checkpoints during the training, the best one and the solved one.
+The script saves all the scores and losses using tensorboard, which is a requirement

     - test_agent.py is able to load a previously saved agent and test it (showing results in the terminal), saving the performance figures and showing the agent in the environment if the local system allows it.